 Colleges and universities utilize standardized tests as one part of the application process, as well as for scholarship competition and placement.
 The SAT and ACT are used by colleges to help them compare students from different educational systems.
 MSSM is a testing site for PSAT, SAT, ACT, and AP exams.

 Fees for national testing programs vary and are assessed by the individual agencies.
-Parents/legal guardians are required to pay the fees for SAT I, SAT II, ACT, and AP tests.
+Parents/legal guardians are required to pay the fees for SAT I, ACT, and AP tests.
 A limited number of fee waivers are available from the College Counseling Office.
-No student should let finances keep him/her from testing.
+No student should let finances keep him/her/them from testing.
 The College Counselor should be advised of any financial hardships or special situations.

 Please remember that some testing opportunities take place when MSSM is not in session.
 If students choose to test when MSSM is not in session, they should select the site closest to their homes.

 The Preliminary SAT/National Merit Scholarship Qualifying Test is co-sponsored by the College Board and National Merit Scholarship Corporation (NMSC).
 The PSAT/NMSQT measures the critical reading, math problem solving, and writing skills that students have developed throughout their lives.
 MSSM requires and pays for all juniors to participate in the PSAT testing program.
 Freshmen and sophomores may also opt to take the PSAT, but are required to pay for the exam. ($18.00)

 The SAT is a globally recognized college admissions test that enables students to demonstrate their reading, writing, and mathematics skills to colleges.
 Most students take the test more than once during their junior or senior year.